What are Alternative Treatments to Laser Eye Surgery?

 The Implantable Collamer Lens (ICL)

-Implantable Collamer Lens surgery is the most commonly performed type of Phakic Intraocular Lens Implantation.
-It involves implanting a small, thin lens behind the iris and in front of the natural crystalline lens of the eye.
-ICLs are extremely versatile and can treat almost every possible prescription: in the UK the lens is available to treat short-sightedness from -0.50 to -18.00 D, long-sightedness from +0.50 D to +10.00 D and astigmatism up to 6.00 D. The lens also comes in various sizes to accommodate different eye sizes.
+Implantable Collamer Lens (ICL) surgery is the most commonly performed type of Phakic Intraocular Lens Implantation.
+The procedure involves implanting a small artificial lens behind the iris and in front of the natural crystalline lens of the eye.

 To date, over 1 million ICLs have now been implanted worldwide.

-Clear Lens Exchange
+Clear Lens Exchange (CLE)

 If you would like to find out if you are eligible for Laser Eye Surgery, or learn more about alternative treatment options, get in touch with one of our friendly clinic coordinators.
 Alternatively, Book a Consultation today.